☕ Introducing CafeMatrix

 Foundation 2.
 CafeMatrix should not use a login system / database backend

-Backstory time!
-The browser game Blacksmith Lab blew my mind as a kid, simply because it always remembered my progress after I closed the tab!
-No logins, no two-factor authentication, just good ol’ cookies!
-My biggest challenge by far was implementing a similar system in CafeMatrix.
-In an age where every site you visit needs your email, phone number, and social to provide basic functionality, I wanted CafeMatrix to be a breath of fresh air.
+Quick backstory on this one: The browser game Blacksmith Lab blew my mind as a kid, simply because it remembered my progress after I closed the tab!
+No logins, no two-factor authentication, just good ol' cookies!
+I knew I had to do something similar with CafeMatrix.
+In an age where every site you visit needs your email, phone number, and social security number to provide basic functionality, I wanted CafeMatrix to be a breath of fresh air.
 2

 Foundation 3.
 CafeMatrix should be mobile-first

 As the project evolved, I found myself using CafeMatrix on my phone far more than on my laptop.
-This eventually led to an entire UI redesign around the bootstrap library, allowing dynamic re-sizing of windows to prioritize mobile without inconveniencing laptop users.
+This eventually led to an entire UI redesign around bootstrap, allowing dynamic re-sizing of windows to prioritize mobile without inconveniencing laptop users.

 What’s next for CafeMatrix?

 I’m writing another article about CafeMatrix soon, about all of the things I learned from this project.
 After all, this is the first time I’ve self-hosted a website!
 It’s also the first time I’ve built a website purely for public usage.
 I don’t have any current plans to update CafeMatrix beyond it’s current state, but if there’s enough interest I may add HTTPS.
-It’s up to you!
+I put that “buy me a coffee” link on as a joke, but if there’s enough interest, who knows what will happen! 🙃

 -